-In terms of jobs, energy efficiency creates nearly 1.3 million jobs, calculated in job-years (i.e., a job created by stimulus spending that lasts one year equals one job-year; a new job that is supported by the spending for three years equals three job-years) and resulting in a mix of short-term construction or installation employment and more ongoing positions.
-Renewable energy investments produce 357,000 jobs and electric vehicles create 240,000.
-Building electrification investments generate 140,000 jobs and grid modernization combined with transmission investments result in 88,000; 54,000 new jobs result from energy storage investments.
-(See Figure 2, next page.)
+In terms of jobs, energy efficiency creates over 430,000 jobs, calculated in job-years (i.e., a job created by stimulus spending that lasts one year equals one job-year; a new job that is supported by the spending for three years equals three job-years) and resulting in a mix of short-term construction or installation employment and more ongoing positions.
+Investments in electric vehicles create more than 150,000 jobs, and renewable energy investments produce 127,000 jobs.
+Transmission and grid modernization investments combined create 38,000 thousand jobs; energy storage investments create 32,000 jobs, and an additional 15,000 jobs are generated from building electrification investments.
+(See Figure 2.)

 Figure 2.
-Impact of \$45 Billion Stimulus Investment on Illinois Employment (job-years), by Technology
+Impact of \$20 Billion Stimulus Investment on New Mexico Employment (Job-Years), by Technology